- To request guidance from a nurse, call 1700

 Blood Tests

 If you wish to undergo a blood test, you must schedule an appointment with your family doctor and request the test.
-Once the request is submitted, contact the healthcare center to schedule an appointment for the blood test or visit Landspítali hospital on weekdays at the blood sample reception between 08:00 am and 3:45 pm.
+Once the request is submitted, contact the healthcare centre to schedule an appointment for the blood test or visit Landspítali hospital on weekdays at the blood sample reception during opening hours.

 In Iceland, screening is conducted for cervical cancer and breast cancer in women.